Reading time: 9 min.

 Since he has lived his entire life in the eye of the press, the ebbs and flows of Harry’s hair were easy to notice.
 There were times when his genetically inherited male pattern baldness was evident, but also times when his hair loss seemed to diminish significantly.
 However, in Prince Harry’s case, it is hard to tell whether his better hair days are due to a hair transplant, hair growth treatments or cosmetics such as hair thickening spray.

-While the prince himself never commented on this issue, the media has speculated that he had a frontal hair restoration surgery around 2017, placing him among numerous other celebrities who may have had hair transplants.
+While the prince himself never commented on this issue, the media has speculated that he had a frontal hair transplant surgery around 2017, placing him among numerous other celebrities who may have had hair transplants.

 Keep reading this article to find out all you need to know about: